 I wouldn’t suggest a non-stick pan, because you want the meat to get charred.
 We will deglaze the brown bits with stock and tomato sauce, and chicken will absorb all those delicious flavors.Simple one-pan Indian chicken masala is sure to put your favorite take-out joint out of business. #tikkamasala #dinner #indian #chicken #glutenfree

 5. CAN I MAKE IT IN THE INSTANT/CROCKPOT?

 Although this dish is super quick, I also understand that sometimes you just don’t want to babysit your dinner.

-This dish is easily adaptable to either, but to ensure you get that rich flavor, sear the chicken and sauté the onions before adding to the slow cooker.
+This one-pan chicken tikka masala is easily adaptable to either, but to ensure you get that rich flavor, sear the chicken and sauté the onions before adding to the slow cooker.
 Cook on low for 6-8 hours.
 Low and slow is the best with dairy products.

 If using the Instant pot, use the sauté function for your chicken and onions, add all other ingredients (except for cream), and cook on high pressure for 10 minutes.
 Add cream once the pressure is released.

 6. HOW DO I STORE CHICKEN TIKKA MASALA LEFTOVERS?

 - Refrigerating: Refrigerate tikka masala in an airtight container for up to three days.